Dog Diseases & Treatments - A to Z Guide for Pet Owners

 • Tumor Removal: For Canine Cancer, surgery may be necessary to remove tumors.
 This is often combined with chemotherapy or radiation.

-• Hip Dysplasia Surgery: Includes procedures like total hip replacement or femoral head ostectomy to improve mobility and reduce pain.
+• Hip Dysplasia Surgery: Includes procedures like total hip replacement or femoral head ostectomy to support mobility and reduce pain.

-• Tooth Extraction: For severe Dental Diseases, especially those involving Periodontal Disease or Tooth Pathology, extractions may be necessary to alleviate pain and prevent further complications.
+• Tooth Extraction: For severe Dental Diseases, especially those involving Periodontal Disease or Tooth Pathology, extractions may be needed to reduce pain and prevent further complications.

 3. Therapy: